 If you’re a fan of online shopping, and these days, who isn’t, consider having your packages delivered to your office or requiring a signature upon delivery.
 Advertising you have goods coming in may be an advertisement for a break-in as well.

 For more home safety tips during the holiday season and year round, check out ADT’s 20 Tips for Home Safety and Security.

-If you have questions regarding your unit or building safety and security, don’t hesitate to give us a call at 312-666-0149.
+If you have questions regarding your unit or building safety and security, don’t hesitate to contact us.